BobbyTodorov/Zombie-Dice/README.md

               - 🧠 -> +1 point at the end of the turn for current player
               - 👣 -> ask for rerolling that Zombie Die

-      - Run() - runs the game; while (there is no winner) {give next player in "players" a turn}; a winner? -> ask for new game with same parameters or shut the game down
+      - Run() - runs the game
+           - while (there is no winner) {give next player in "players" a turn}
+           - a winner? -> ask for new game with same parameters or shut the game down

 7) ZombieDice (main) - initializes the Game and runs it